Mrityunjay2302/NewtonSchool-resume1/README.md

 # NewtonSchool-resume1
-this id a responsive resume using grid
+This is a responsive resume using grid